Buggist/Just-Run/README.md

 # get parameters from other python interpreter.
 params = jr.get_params()

-# do your work here
+# do your work here with Python 3.12
 # ...

-# and send back the processing result.
+# and send back the processing result to Python 3.6.
 jr.return_data(your_processing_result)
 ```